Skip to main content

 • A supported Linux distribution that still receives vendor support.

-Globus Connect Server 5 supports running on Debian, Fedora, Red Hat Enterprise Linux 7 through 9 (including derivatives), and Ubuntu.
-Support for SuSE is coming soon.
+Globus Connect Server 5 supports running on Debian, Fedora, OpenSUSE Leap, Red Hat Enterprise Linux 7 through 9, SuSE Enterprise, and Ubuntu.

 If you use Red Hat Enterprise Linux (including derivatives), you should expect to pull some packages from EPEL.